Coronavirus factsheet for employers

 You may top up the employee's wage to 100% but you don't have to.
 If you do top up so that the employee receives full pay, you are unlikely to be in breach of contract by placing an employee on furlough, provided you handle the situation appropriately.

-Designating employees as furloughed is subject to existing employment law and should you decide not to top up to full pay, unless there is an appropriate clause within their employment contract, is subject to negotiation and agreement.
+Designating employees as furloughed is subject to existing employment law and should you decide not to top up to full pay, unless there is an appropriate clause within their employment contract, is subject to negotiation and agreement in writing.

 Q. Which of my employees can be furloughed?

-A. Any employee can be furloughed, as long as they are on PAYE and were hired before 28th February.
+A. Any employee can be furloughed, as long as the operation has been severely affected by COVID-19, and were on your PAYE payroll on or before 19th March 2020.
 Employees can be on any type of contract, whether that be part-time, full time, employed agency, zero hours, or variable hours.

 Q. Can I furlough my employee if they have another job?